vanderoffice/CA-Strategy/04-funding-implementation.md

 - Clear metrics tied to citizen impact and cost savings

 The Breakthrough Fund would enable California to break free from the short-term thinking that perpetuates legacy systems and deferred modernization.
 By providing stable, performance-based funding with private sector partnership and transparent accountability, the fund creates the financial foundation for sustained transformation.

+This funding approach is particularly critical as AI transforms service delivery across sectors.
+AI capabilities are advancing rapidly, and organizations that can move quickly will capture significant efficiency gains and service improvements.
+Traditional annual budget cycles cannot keep pace with this evolution.
+The Breakthrough Fund gives California the agility to adopt AI responsibly as opportunities emerge—ensuring the state leads rather than lags in applying these transformative technologies to improve government efficiency and citizen service.

 For implementation timeline and initial fund allocation strategy, see [Appendix I: Implementation Roadmap](appendices/10-implementation-roadmap.md).
 For detailed financial projections and sustainability models, see [Appendix F: Budget and Financial Models](appendices/09-budget-and-governance.md#appendix-f-budget-and-financial-models).